skellis46/slipbox/gestell and enframing.md

 _consider:_

-- [[noë - strange tools]] -- which is indexical zettel for Noe's book
+- [[literature notes/Noë - Strange Tools, Art and Human Nature]] -- which is indexical zettel for Noe's book
 - [[technology is skillful activity]] - outline of Noe's thinking on technologies as being part of how we are organised
 - see [[future responsibility and stewardship]] and Jonas's book called The Imperative of Responsibility; and the demand for new ethics